sebastianbirk/datascience-bootcamp/content/01_bootcamp_intro_tools_setup_&_python_intro/README.md

 **Note**: It is recommended to use your local workstation for the data science bootcamp.
 However, If you have an Azure subscription with credits, you can also create an Ubuntu 18.04 Virtual Machine in the Azure cloud and use that as an alternative to your local workstation for the data science bootcamp.
 In this case, the Windows Subsystem for Linux (WSL) and the Windows Terminal sections will be irrelevant for you and you can skip these sections.
 For the Visual Studio Code section, you can just install and use Visual Studio Code and you will not need the Remote Development extension.

-Only if you want to use an Azure VM, follow below steps.
+Only if you want to use an Azure VM instead of your local workstation, follow below steps.
 Otherwise skip to section 1.2.1:

 - Deploy the Ubuntu 18.04 VM in your Azure subscription:
     - [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsebastianbirk%2Fdatascience-bootcamp%2Fmain%2Finfrastructure%2Fvm%2Ftemplate.json)